/ Taste And Smell Changes In Older Adults

 • Supporting a relaxed, dignified dining environment that encourages engagement and enjoyment.

-Contact us today to find out how our dedicated carers can support you or your loved one in adapting to changes in taste and smell while ensuring meals remain enjoyable and nutritious!
+Contact Comfort Keepers today to find out how our dedicated carers can support you or your loved one at mealtimes and at home.

 Further Support and Trusted Resources